GRAAL-Research/deepparse/_sources/index.rst.txt

 - parse addresses directly from the command line without code to write,
 - retrain our pre-trained models on new data to improve parsing on specific country address patterns,
 - retrain our pre-trained models with new prediction tags easily,
+- retrain our pre-trained models with or without freezing some layers,
 - train a new seq2seq addresses parsing models easily using a new model configuration.

 Deepparse is compatible with the **latest version of PyTorch** and  **Python >= 3.7**.